PiwikPRO/PPMS-PublicDocs/tag_manager/skip_link_tracking.rst

 `data-disable-delay` attribute
 ------------------------------
 ``data-disable-dalay`` is special custom attribute that is recognized by the container.
-Once the anchor element is clicked and the aformentioned attribute is detected on the element, it tells the container to skip the execution of the logic responsible for delaying the default action.
+Once the anchor element is clicked and the aforementioned attribute is detected on the element, it tells the container to skip the execution of the logic responsible for delaying the default action.
 Listeners attached to the element are executed immediatly after clicking.